 There is no longer a dependence on vertical wind shear.
-Although wind shear undoubtedly plays a role, especially with regard to precipitation efficiency, this role appears to be quite complex and difficult to isolate from other factors (Fankhauser 1988).
-In a conceptual sense, wind shear may induce a vertical tilt to updrafts and this may reduce precipitation efficiency (Cheng 1989; Ferrier 1996), but it is questionable whether this effect can be quantified in a useful way for general application.
-For example, Weisman and Klemp (1982) suggest that precipitation efficiency may be inversely related to wind shear for relatively low instability, low shear environments in which pulse-type (i.e., single cell) convection dominates, but they show that efficiency and shear appear to be positively correlated in environments with higher shear and instability, where mesoscale organization of convection is favored.
+Although wind shear undoubtedly plays a role, especially with regard to precipitation efficiency, this role appears to be complex and difficult to isolate from other factors (Fankhauser 1988).
+In a conceptual sense, wind shear may induce a vertical tilt to updrafts, which may reduce precipitation efficiency (Cheng 1989; Ferrier et al. 1996), but it is questionable whether this effect can be quantified in a useful way for general application.
+For example, Weisman and Klemp (1982) suggest that precipitation efficiency may be inversely related to wind shear for relatively low instability, low-shear environments in which pulse-type (i.e., single cell) convection dominates, but they show that efficiency and shear appear to be positively correlated in environments with higher shear and instability, in which mesoscale organization of convection is favored.
 In the face of this uncertainty about quantitative relationships, it was decided to exclude any dependence on wind shear in the latest version of the KF scheme.

 With this downdraft formulation, convective precipitation is given by the residual condensate remaining after updraft detrainment and downdraft evaporation.
-In some cases, especially those with high cloud bases overlaying a deep convective boundary layer, the algorithm determines that no condensate remains after downdraft evaporation.
+In some cases, especially those with high cloud bases overlying a deep convective boundary layer, the algorithm determines that no condensate remains after downdraft evaporation.
 In this circumstance, no convective precipitation is produced but the scheme is still allowed to activate.
-Fire-weather forecasters at the SPC are investigating whether predictions of deep convective UMF\, but no precipitation, correspond to the occurrence of "dry lightning" over the high terrain of the western U. S. (Rich Naden, personal communication).
+Fire-weather forecasters at SPC are investigating whether predictions of deep convective UMF\, but no precipitation, correspond to the occurrence of "dry lightning"